 All support for environments with Windows Server 2003 domain controllers has ended.
-Visit this page for additional information on the Microsoft Support Lifecycle.
+For more information, see the Microsoft lifecycle information.

 Domain functional-level requirements

-All user account domains and the domain to which the AD FS servers are joined must be operating at the domain functional level of Windows Server 2003 or higher.
+All user account domains and the domain to which the AD FS servers are joined must be operating at the domain functional level of Windows Server 2003 or later.

-A Windows Server 2008 domain functional level or higher is required for client certificate authentication if the certificate is explicitly mapped to a user's account in AD DS.
+A Windows Server 2008 domain functional level or later is required for client certificate authentication if the certificate is explicitly mapped to a user's account in AD DS.

 New installations of AD FS 2016 require the Active Directory 2016 schema (minimum version 85).